0xJacky/nginx-ui/docs/guide/config-server.md

 - Type: `string`

 Use this option to customize the name of local server to be displayed in the environment indicator.

+## InsecureSkipVerify

+- Version：`>= v2.0.0-beta.30`
+- Type: `bool`

+This option is used to skip the verification of the certificate of servers when Nginx UI sends requests to them.